Sunday Worship

 Worship Service

-Sunday, July 13, 10:00am
+Sunday, December 7, 10:00am

 Service details |

-View or download the Order of Service.
-Generally posted the Thursday before the service. |
+View or download the Sunday Teaser.
+Generally posted the Friday before the service. |

-Giving First for June, July and August 2025
+Giving First for December 2025

 The Giving First program donates 50% of the non-pledge offering each month to a charitable organization that we feel is consistent with Unitarian Universalist principles.
 The program began in November 2009, and First Parish has donated over $200,000 to more than 70 organizations.